nhsconnect/prm-practice-migration/guide/06-cutover-and-go-live.md

 Incompatible equipment is replaced.

 Smartcard activation is completed by the CSU.
 New system configured for staff, roles, names of sites (can also be the responsibility of the Practice Manager).

+Supplier checks a patient registration to ensure that the Registration link is active in the live system.

+Target Supplier enables the new system.

 ## What to expect - Go Live